Illustration for: AgiBot, Chinese startup, pays workers to teleoperate robots for US data demand

 Related Topics: #AgiBot #teleoperate robots #reinforcement learning #AI models #robotic learning center #Jeff Schneider #Carnegie Mellon University #China #India

-Meanwhile, a robotic learning center in Shanghai employs a workforce that teleoperates the machines, turning manual labor into training data.
-Demand for such data is rising, as noted by references to U.S. firms outsourcing similar work to India.
+In Shanghai a separate learning centre has a crew that teleoperates the machines, basically turning manual labor into training data.
+There’s talk of rising demand for that data, with U.S. firms apparently outsourcing similar work to India.

 Common Questions Answered